 If you need a guitarist, drummer, bassist, etc, to play on your project, we have many talented session musicians, and even a session band, to help make it happen.
 Piano, violin, flute, congas, vocals and world-class percussion–you name it, whatever the genre or budget, we’ll help you get the sounds you need for your music.

 Besides having a friendly and helpful staff, and the best gear you can work with, the studios are located in a relaxed and quiet part of town, a perfect getaway from the ‘hustle and bustle’ of NY and LA.
 We welcome professional engineers, producers and artists to rent out the studios.
 We’re happy to answer any questions you may have about the studio and to help facilitate your project in any way.
 Be sure to check out Studio A‘s page for further info and specs on our studios.

 From beginning to end, our team will make very sure you have excellent, efficient service and a smooth studio experience–which isn’t hard in our well-maintained, cutting edge facility.

-Our chief engineer’s passion for the art of sound recording and mixing has led to the establishment of the popular The Art of Sound Recording ten-week course, giving the “hardcore basics” and industry “tricks of the trade” to aspiring engineers inside a real studio environment.
-We believe there’s no better way to learn recording!
+Our chief engineer’s passion for the art of sound recording and mixing has led to his establishment of the popular The Art of Sound Recording ten-week course, giving the “hardcore basics” and industry “tricks of the trade” to aspiring engineers inside a real studio environment.
+We believe there’s no better way to break into recording and mixing!